neuralmagic/sparseml/integrations/torchvision/README.md

     --batch-size 32
 ```

 The script uses the SparseZoo stubs to identify and download the starting checkpoint and YAML-based recipe file from the SparseZoo.
-SparseML parses the transfer learning recipe and adjusts the trainign process to maintain sparsity during the fine-tuning process.
+SparseML parses the transfer learning recipe and adjusts the training logic to maintain sparsity during the fine-tuning process.

 The resulting model is 95% pruned and quantized and is trained on ImageNette!